-PHMD 6040 Physical Medicine IV: Physiotherapy Modalities PHMD 6040L Physical Medicine IV Lab (Didactic credits: 1; Lab credits: 1)
+PHMD 6040 Physical Medicine IV: Physiotherapy Modalities PHMD 6040L Physical Medicine IV Lab

 This is a course in physical therapy modalities.
 A variety of modalities will be explored, including ultrasound, electric muscle stimulation, microcurrent, TENS, cold laser, diathermy, iontophoresis, and others.
 The modalities will be studied in terms of the mechanism by which they function and how to physically apply the modalities to the patient.
 Students will have hands-on experience in a lab setting learning how to appropriately apply modalities.
 A variety of clinical applications will be discussed.